-- Subscriber identification and authorization verification - Control of computer and cryptographic systems - Operation of computer and cryptographic systems - Usage of keys and public key certificates by Subscribers - Rules defining limitations of liability and to provide a high degree of certainty
+- Subscriber identification and authorization verification, - Control of computer and cryptographic systems, - Operation of computer and cryptographic systems, - Usage of keys and public key certificates by Subscribers, and - Rules defining limitations of liability and to provide a high degree of certainty.

-1.1.5 Interaction with PKIs External to the Federal Government
+1.1.5 Interaction with PKIs External to the Federal Government the Department.
+The DOS PKI PMA must notify the FPKIPA of any cross-certificates it issues to external PKIs.

-The DOS PKI AD Root CA achieves interoperation with non-Federal CAs that issue under different policies by policy mapping and cross certification through the FBCA, the FCPCA, or directly with the agency in question.
-The DOS PKI AD Root CA extends interoperability with non-Federal entities only when it is beneficial to the Federal Government and to the mission of the Department.
-The DOS PKI PMA or DOS PKI MA will notify the FPKIPA of any cross certificates it issues to external PKIs.
+The DOS PKI AD Root CA achieves interoperation with non-Federal CAs that issue under different policies by policy mapping and cross-certification through the FBCA, the FCPCA, or directly with the agency in question.
+The DOS PKI AD Root CA extends interoperability with non-Federal entities only when it is beneficial to the Federal Government and to the mission of

-When the DOS PKI needs to directly establish interoperability with an External Entity, the DOS PKI MA must develop a Memorandum of Agreement (MOA) to be signed by the DOS Principal Deputy Chief Information Officer (PDCIO) and an authorized representative of the other entity.
-The MOA must detail the agreement between the Entity and the DOS PKI covering interoperability between the two entities which is enabled via cross-certification between them.
-Specifically, it sets forth the rights, responsibilities and reservations of both Parties governing the Entity's interoperation with the DOS PKI.
+When the DOS PKI needs to directly establish interoperability with an External Entity PKI, the DOS PKI PMA must develop a Memorandum of Agreement (MOA) to be signed by the DOS Principal Deputy Chief Information Officer (PDCIO) and an authorized representative of the External Entity.
+The MOA must detail the agreement between the External Entity and the DOS PKI covering interoperability between the two entities which is enabled via cross-certification between them.
+Specifically, it sets forth the rights, responsibilities and reservations of both Parties governing the External Entity's interoperation with the DOS OPKI.